 Complaints and Disclaimers

 - The British Library aims to provide an excellent service.
-Should you wish to comment on or complain about anything please do so using our service improvement procedure, details of which are available in the Reading Rooms and on our website.
+Should you wish to comment on or complain about anything please do so via Customer Services.
+Contact details are available in the Reading Rooms and on our website.

 - The Library does not accept liability for the loss of, or damage to, personal property or equipment, however caused.